mmmirrra/mmmirrra.github.io/_posts/2024-05-06-C-dataType.markdown

   - Having a memory space to store the data and naming it
 - Declaration of Variable
   - Giving a name to a secured memory space
-- Data types are required for these variable declarations
+- Data type is required for these variable declarations

 #### Type of data type
 // 자료형의 종류